 You are told so often and by so many people that “we become what we think about”.
-If you understand the scientific basis for this, you will appreciate its meaning and why it must be true.
+If you understand the scientific basis for the powe of thought, from neuroscience and physiology, you will appreciate its meaning and why it must be true.

 In this article I want to explain, in a brief sketch, the functioning of the nervous system and other systems of the body sufficiently to support my new book, The Mind Diet.

 The messages from the brain are transmitted through the nerves.
 This requires chemical agents also, called neurotransmitters, to connect the message from one nerve to the next.
 There is also a hormone system in the body called the endocrine system of glands – pancreas, thyroid and adrenals as examples – hormones are released into the blood stream to assist in carrying out the messages from the brain.

 I fully appreciate that this is a superficial essay which takes some licence but is not intentionally inaccurate.
 The function of the mind, brain and the nervous system is massively complex and not yet fully understood.

 There are two fundamental methods of function of the nervous system; voluntary or in an involuntary way. – or more correctly termed: somatic or Autonomic.

 The somatic or voluntary nervous system is that part which we consciously command to function such as the nerves which activate the muscles for standing and running.

 The autonomic nervous system – the ANS – is, in the main, outside of voluntary control, managing all such functions as breathing and circulation of the blood; digestion and self-protection.
 It supplies almost all of the organs of the body.

 The ANS in turn has two modes of action differentiated as the Sympathetic SNS and Parasympathetic PNS.
 The SNS is the excitatory aspect of control.
 The ‘Fight or Flight’ activation which can work immediately there is a real threat, giving the energy, oxygen and blood necessary to escape or fight.
 We associate this reaction with the hormone adrenaline.